 m.
 On 24 April 2013 the Company was notified of the existence of a research conducted by the Competition Board of Romania in relation to the contract signed in 2003 with Compania Nationala Loteria Romana regarding the Videolotto program.
-The Competition Board of Romania imposed a fine to the Company amounting to 5.541.874 ROL (€ 1.264.229) and to the subsidiary LOTROM to 512.469 ROL (€ 116.906).
+The Competition Board of Romania imposed a fine to the Company amounting to 5.541.874 ROL (€1.256.604) and to the subsidiary LOTROM to 512.469 ROL (€116.201).
 The Company and its subsidiary LOTROM filed a lawsuit against the respective decision requesting its annulment and the suspension of its execution.
-The applications for the suspension of validity of the above decision of the Competition Board were rejected and the Company and its subsidiary LOTROM are examining the possibility to file an appeal.
-Also, applications for the suspension of execution were filed but no dates of hearings have been scheduled.
-Finally, in relation to the applications for annulment of the decision of the Competition Board, no hearing date has been scheduled yet.
+The applications for the suspension of validity of the above decision of the Competition Board were rejected and the Company and its subsidiary LOTROM filed appeals.
+Also, an application for the suspension of execution was filed by Intralot, scheduled to be heard on 13 November 2014.
+Finally, in relation to the applications for annulment of the decision of the Competition Board, the application of LOTROM is scheduled to be heard on 17 December 2014 and the application of Intralot is scheduled to be heard on 12 November 2014.

 n.
 In Poland, as a result of bet making points controls conducted by Custom Service bodies in 6 shops, a gambling law breach was claimed to be made by the "E-Promotion" program of the subsidiary "Totolotek Totomix SA" and a relevant administrative procedure was initiated which was concluded with the issue of a second instance decision of the Ministry of Finance for revocation of the six relevant licenses; the company filed a recourse against this decision before the Administrative Courts which was rejected and an appeal was filed against the respective decision which is pending.
 In relation to all remaining shops a second instance decision of the Ministry of Finance was issued revoking their licenses.
-The company has filed recourses before Administrative Courts; three of them have been rejected and appeals have been filed against the respective decisions.
+The company has filed recourses before Administrative Courts; four of them have been rejected and appeals have been filed against the respective decisions, while in relation to one case the court suspended the procedure.
 Since December 2012, new licenses have already been issued by virtue of which the subsidiary "Totolotek Totomix SA" operates and, therefore, the abovementioned cases will not affect its activities.